angristan/angristan/README.md

 - [trakt-cli](https://github.com/angristan/trakt-cli): A CLI tool for trakt.tv in **Go**.
 - [bsport-exporter](https://github.com/angristan/bsport-exporter): A **Prometheus exporter** for bsport.io, to track how many workouts I do over time 💪
+- [bsport-charts](https://github.com/angristan/bsport-charts): A CLI written in **Go using go-echarts** that generates workouts charts from the Bsport API.

 ### 🌍 The languages I use